Berlin Radio Symphony Orchestra: History

 The orchestra was founded in 1923 as a radio orchestra.
 Bruno Seidler-Winkler was the first chief conductor, from 1926 to 1932.
 During its early years, the orchestra had a reputation for its work with contemporary, 20th-century composers.
 Composers who guest-conducted the orchestra included Paul Hindemith, Arthur Honegger, Darius Milhaud, Sergei Prokofiev, Richard Strauss, Arnold Schoenberg and Igor Stravinsky, as well as Krzysztof Penderecki, Walter Schartner and Udo Zimmermann.

 The orchestra gave its first post-war concert in Berlin on May 18, 1945.
 After the 1949 division of Germany, the orchestra was under the supervision of Rundfunk der DDR (DDR Radio).

-It is a member of the Radio-Orchester and Choir gGmbH, founded in 1994, an association of four Berlin radio ensembles (RIAS Kammerchor, Berlin Radio Choir, RSB, DSO), which is jointly supported by Deutschlandradio (40%), the Federal Republic of Germany (35%), the State of Berlin (20%), and Rundfunk Berlin-Brandenburg (5%).
+The orchestra is currently a member of the Radio-Orchester and Choir gGmbH, founded in 1994, an association of four Berlin radio ensembles (RIAS Kammerchor, Berlin Radio Choir, RSB, DSO), which is jointly supported by Deutschlandradio (40%), the Federal Republic of Germany (35%), the State of Berlin (20%), and Rundfunk Berlin-Brandenburg (5%).

 In September 2015, the orchestra announced the appointment of Vladimir Jurowski as its chief conductor, effective with the 2017–2018 season.
 In April 2019, the orchestra announced the extension of Jurowski's contract as chief conductor through the 2022–2023 season.

 Also in April 2019, the orchestra announced the appointment of Karina Canellakis as its next principal guest conductor, effective with the 2019–2020 season.
 The first female conductor to be named principal guest conductor of the orchestra, Canellakis held the post through the 2022–2023 season.
 In June 2021, the orchestra announced a further extension of Jurowski's contract as chief conductor through 31 August 2027.
+In September 2025, the orchestra announced a two-year extension of Jurowski's contract through 2029.

-From the 1950s to the 1980s the orchestra made recordings on Eterna Records.
+From the 1950s to the 1980s, the orchestra made recordings on Eterna Records.
 More recently, the orchestra has recorded commercially for such labels as Pentatone, including ten operas of Richard Wagner with Janowski conducting, and the Symphony No. 3 of Alfred Schnittke with Jurowski.
 Other recordings include Max Reger's Piano Concerto for Hyperion, and Rudi Stephan's 1915 opera Die ersten Menschen, for CPO.